flancian/garden/tweets.md

 - I'm writing a command I've named [[become]].
   - `become thecla [[agora bot]]`, you'll be able to say, and it'll teleport you into the [[agora bot]] development environment in host [[thecla]].
   - `become $HOST` connects to the host in question with your preferred method (ssh, mosh) and attaches to tmux/screen or creates a new session if needed.

+- If in doubt, go to [[zero]].
+  - In many contexts at first it feels like it's out of bounds.
+In those, what does it mean?
+  - I think of it as starting over, now with incrementally improved awareness.